sid-maddy/8051.js/docs/back-end/utils.md

 ## initValues
 > Calls `initMemory` to reset state of microcontroller and initializes `code` and `labels`.

-## pushProgramCounter
-> Pushes the current value of `programCounter` into `programCounterStack` and increments `SP` by 2.

-## popProgramCounter
-> Pops the top of `programCounterStack` and stores it in `programCounter` and decrements `SP` by 2.
-Returns an object indicating success, or error if `programCounterStack` is empty along with an error message.

 ## executeNextLine
-> 1. Checks for `RET` or `RETI` instructions to end a subroutine call.
-> 2. Checks for `END` assembler directive to end a stop execution of code.
+> 1. Checks for `END` assembler directive to stop execution of code.
-> 3. Resets state of microcontroller before executing next line, if required.
+> 2. Resets state of microcontroller before executing next line, if required.
-> 4. Calls `parseLine` to parse and execute the next line.
+> 3. Calls `parseLine` to parse and execute the next line.

 > Returns an object indicating the status of execution, an error message if error occurred, and the line number which will be executed next.